 The College of Nursing offers a range of degree programs at the bachelor's, master's and doctoral levels, to prepare graduates to practice in a variety of health care, research and academic settings.

 Build a solid foundation for career and graduate success in an innovative environment for learning, inquiry, and discovery.

-Pursue a nursing career - using the same curriculum as the traditional track - in a more condensed and rigorous format.
+Pursue a nursing career - using the same curriculum as the Nursing Major - in a more condensed and rigorous format.
 For individuals with a non-nursing bachelor's degree.

 Expand your professional options by adding a bachelor’s degree to your nursing credentials.

 Prepare for an educator role in colleges, universities, or clinical settings.